unibo-dtm-se-2425-HelpInvest/report/sections/06-release/index.md

 nav_order: 7
 ---

-# Release

-- What to release, where, and how

-## Choice of the license

-- Which one and why

 ## Choice of the versioning schema
 Semantic Versioning (SemVer) was chosen as the versioning schema due to its status as a nearly universal standard for communicating software changes.
 The MAJOR.MINOR.PATCH format provides a structured, standardized way to convey the impact of each update: